Category: Staff

 Joshua Cody Ward

-Joshua Cody Ward specializes in Literature of the American South, African American Literature, and Chicanx literature, especially across the 20th century.
-He is a Digital Content Coordinator for the Latina/o Studies Program, a member of the Thomas Wolfe Society Board of Directors (2023-2026), and on the planning committee for the 2024 Thomas Wolfe Society Durham, NC conference.
-He is also the Coordinator for CoLEAGS’s Graduate Lecture Series and a Junior Coordinator for the Critical Speaker Seri … Read more
+Joshua Cody Ward (he/him) specializes in Literature of the American South and the Appalachian South, with interest in both African American Literature and Chicanx literature, especially across the 20th century.
+He is a Digital Content Coordinator for the Latina/o Studies Program, a member of the Thomas Wolfe Society Board of Directors (2023-2026), and President of the English department’s graduate student association CoLEAGS.
+His dissertation, Aspiring Appalachians, charts the relationship betwe … Read more

 René Marzuk